ethan0905/ft_transcendence/README.md

 > From today you can use it to understand the basic concepts for the backend
 > I am gonna explain progressively how to install the basic structure of the project, using NestJS, PostgreSQL, Prisma for the backend, and ReactJS for the frontend.

+## How to run the project?

+1. Run the command `make up`
+2. On a different terminal, after the project has been built, in the /project folder run `make schema`
+3. Go to your navigator:
+    --> `localhost:3000`: for the frontend
+    --> `localhost:5555`: for prisma studio

 ## 📔 Summary

  - [🏗️ How to build a web app?](#%EF%B8%8F-how-to-build-a-web-app)